Choosing the Ideal Marriage Therapist for Lasting Connection

 Couples often notice subtle shifts when counseling is working.
 Conversations become calmer, listening improves, and conflict feels more manageable.
 These changes signal that the counselor’s approach aligns with the relationship’s needs.
 If sessions feel unproductive or biased, it’s appropriate to reassess.
 Seeking a better fit is part of the process and supports long-term success rather than failure.

 Finding the right couples counselor takes patience, clarity, and honest reflection about what your relationship needs most.
-By focusing on professional training, communication style, practical logistics, and shared comfort, couples place themselves in a stronger position to benefit from counseling.
+By focusing on professional, research supported & evidence based training, communication style, practical logistics, and shared comfort, couples place themselves in a stronger position to benefit from counseling.
 Thoughtful choices help transform counseling from a stressful search into a constructive step toward healthier connection and communication.

-At Coffee Counseling, Coaching, & Consulting, LLC, we support couples through every stage of their journey with care, balance, and professional insight.
-Our approach centers on creating space for open dialogue while helping partners build skills that support lasting connection.
+At Coffee Counseling, Coaching, & Consulting, LLC, I am honored to support couples through every stage of their journey with care, balance, and professional insight.
+My approach centers on creating space for open dialogue while helping partners build research supported skills that support lasting connection.
+I am a Ph.D. level trained Marriage and Family Therapist that is top level trained in two of the most effective models (Gottman and EFT) which are 75-95% effective vs average counseling that is only 20-30% successful.

-Ready to stop searching and start building a stronger relationship?
-Your ideal counselor is here.
-You can reach us at (727) 800-2663 or email [email protected] to take the next step together.
+Ready to stop searching?
+Go from conflict to closeness and start building a stronger relationship.
+You can reach me at (727) 800-2663 or email [email protected] to take the next step together.

 You can schedule your first appointment for tailored counseling and coaching services by clicking the book now button.
 Please send a message if you have any other questions.
 I'm eager to assist you on your journey to healing and success!